Geddy Lee: Recreating unique sounds

 Newer advances in synthesizer and sampler technology have allowed Lee to store familiar sounds from his old synthesizers alongside new ones in combination synthesizer/samplers, such as the Roland XV-5080.
 For live shows in 2002 and 2004, Lee and his keyboard technician used the playback capabilities of the XV-5080 to generate virtually all of Rush's keyboard sounds to date and additional complex sound passages that previously required several machines at once to produce.

 To trigger these sounds in real-time, Lee uses MIDI controllers, placed at the locations on the stage where he has a microphone stand.
-Lee uses two types of MIDI controllers: one type resembles a traditional synthesizer keyboard on a stand (Yamaha KX76).
+Lee uses two types of MIDI controller: one type resembles a traditional synthesizer keyboard on a stand (Yamaha KX76).
 The second type is a large foot-pedal keyboard placed on the stage floor (Korg MPK-130, Roland PK-5).
 Combined, they enable Lee to use his free hands and feet to trigger sounds in electronic equipment that has been placed off-stage.
 With this technology Lee and his bandmates can present their arrangements in a live setting with the level of complexity and fidelity that fans have come to expect and without the need to resort to the use of backing tracks or employing an additional band member.
 During the Clockwork Angels Tour, a notable exception was when a string ensemble played string parts, originally arranged and conducted by David Campbell on Clockwork Angels.